mansueto-institute/Urban-Growth-Emergent-Statistics/README.md

-# Urban Growth and Emergent Statistics
+# Urban Growth and Emergent Statistics of Cities
 This is the python code and data accompanying the journal article Urban Growth and Emergent Statistics of Cities (Bettencourt 2020)

 Figure numbers as indicated in the python script filenames.